 delicious ravioli made with gluten-free flour

 There is so much good food to discover and enjoy.
-For this, a life is not enough.
+A lifetime is not enough to fulfill this scope.
 If you make good food for others, they will love you.
-If you make good food for people who have a serious eating problem – like gluten intolerance – they will love you more.
+If you make good food for people who have serious intolerance problems – like gluten sensitive or celiac- they will love you even more.

-In fact – probably more than others – they appreciate that having good, fresh, healthy food is a privilege, something to treasure and respect every day.
+In fact – probably more than others – they know that having good, fresh, healthy food is a privilege, something to treasure and respect every day.

-I am not gluten intolerant.
-I made these for someone who wanted to come and see others making ravioli without being able to eat them.
-“No girl – I said – you also must eat”.
+When I first wrote this article, over 3 years ago, I had lots of digestive issues but I did not know I was gluten intolerant.
+I made these for someone who wanted to attend to one of my cooking classes and watch others making ravioli without being able to eat them.
+“No my dear – I said – you also must eat”.

 - 100 gr (3 and 1/2 oz) gluten-free flour